-- An evaluation meeting with the guidance counselor and principal that includes a summary of their current status - A written Graduation Plan that must be followed, and may include specifically assigned, mandatory help sessions - Increased communications on students progress, through the Community Portal, beyond mid-term reports and report cards
+- An evaluation meeting with the guidance counselor and principal that includes a summary of their current status

+- A written Graduation Plan that must be followed, and may include specifically assigned, mandatory help sessions

+- Increased communications on students progress, through the Community Portal, beyond mid-term reports and report cards

 Class Rank and the Computation of Grade Point Averages

 Class rank is computed at the end of the sophomore year and at the middle and end of both the junior and senior years.
 It is computed using a modification of the system recommended by the National Association of Secondary School Principals.
 It is based on a cumulative grade point average (4.0 GPA) in which honors and AP courses are weighted.
-Any student who transfers into Hopkins Academy during their high school career will acquire a cumulative grade point average based only on their courses completed at Hopkins Academy.
-The students' grades from the previous school are not used to calculate a grade point average for Hopkins Academy Class Rank.
+Any student who transfers into Hopkins Academy during their high school career will acquire a cumulative grade point average based on their courses completed at Hopkins Academy, as well as their prior courses; note that it is within our discretion to re-compute the GPA.
+The students' grades from the previous school will be used to calculate a grade point average for Hopkins Academy Class Rank; again these grades may be adjusted to meet Hopkins Academy's standards.
 Final class rank will be determined by their cumulative grade point average at the completion of their senior year.
 Students are reminded that College Admissions offices may re-compute GPA's using only their own criteria specific to that school's admissions criteria.
 They will consider all courses completed at Hopkins Academy as well as any credits transferred from other schools or programs that are not included in Hopkins Academy GPA calculations.

 Valedictorian Qualification - The position of Valedictorian is the top ranked student in the Senior Class, for the ceremonial purpose of addressing their class and community at Graduation.
-In order for a student to qualify for this ceremonial status, this student must have completed courses at Hopkins Academy for at least 3 school years, between grades 9-12.
+In order for a student to qualify for this ceremonial status, this student must have completed courses at Hopkins Academy for at least 1 full school year, between grades 9-12.

 4.0 GPA Scale

-01 02 03/04AP
+01 02 03/04AP 01 02 03/04AP

-A+ 4 4 4.3
+A+ 4 4 4.3 С 2.0 2.3

-A 4 4 4.3
+A 4 4 4.3 C- 1.7 2.0

-A- 3.7 3.7 4.0
+A- 3.7 3.7 4.0 D+ 1.3 1.6

-B+ 3.3 3.3 3.6
+B+ 3.3 3.3 3.6 D 1 1.3

-В 3.0 3.0 3.3
+В 3.0 3.0 3.3 D- 0.7 1.0

-B- 2.7 2.7 3.0
+B- 2.7 2.7 3.0 F 0 0

 C+ 2.3 2.3 2.6

-C- 2.0 2.0 2.3